Chekinm/flask-app-fermata-homework-ubuntu/README.md

     # Activate the virtual environment (macOS/Linux)
     source venv/bin/activate

-    # Install required packages
+    # Install the required packages
     pip install -r requirements.txt
     ```

-Edit createtestdb/.envdemo file with your own information and save it as .env file.
+3. Edit the `createtestdb/.envdemo` file with your specific information and save it as `.env`.

-Run create database script:
+4. Execute the database creation script:

     ```bash
     python imagecreator.py
     ```
-    ```

-Change venv to backend derictory.
+5. Change your virtual environment to the backend directory.

-Change a MONGODB_DB_NAME to image_service_test
-and run a unittests.
+6. Modify the `MONGODB_DB_NAME` variable to `image_service_test`.

+7. Run the unit tests using the following command:

     ```bash
     python -m unittest tests/testfile.py
     ```

+By following these steps, you should be able to run the test successfully.
+Ensure that you have the necessary dependencies and configurations in place before executing these commands.

 ## Task description